DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

      option of being able to discard additional cards to increase your Mod by +1 for each card sacrificed.
 8. Your character may need to rest to recharge Energy Points or heal Health Points.
 A *Quick Rest* takes about 30 minutes of in-game time.
 A *Full Rest* is a full 8 hours of in-game time.
   - On a *Quick Rest*, each player can draw a number of *Rest Cards* determined by their level.
 Each Rest Card drawn regains 1 HP or EP.
-If the card drawn is the same as the character's Primary Suit, you regain an additional 1 HP or EP.
+If the card drawn is the same as the character's Primary Suit, regain an additional 1 HP or EP.
 Reference the Full Guide for more details on taking a *Quick Rest*.
   - On a *Full Rest* you replenish all expended Energy Points and your Health Points return to their maximum.
    - If you run out of cards before you can successfully take a Rest, you may shuffle, but must always draw with one (1+) Lower Hand until your next Rest.